Boeing pilotless air taxi lifts off the ground, but passenger service is years away

 Speaking Wednesday morning on a panel at the World Economic Forum in Davos, Switzerland, Boeing chairman Dennis Muilenburg said the air taxi revolution “is happening now and it’s going to accelerate over the next five years and ramp up even more beyond that.”

-“Traffic in dense urban areas is going to quickly to go from two dimensions to three dimensions,” he said “Today, 25 percent of world’s commute times are greater than 90 minutes.
+“Traffic in dense urban areas is going to quickly go from two dimensions to three dimensions,” he said “Today, 25 percent of world’s commute times are greater than 90 minutes.
 Think about the time savings that are available when you go to three dimensions.”

 Aviation expert Richard Aboulafia of the Teal Group is a skeptic.